anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 ##  6.13    Trusted Registry
 Ensure that the container registry only accepts container images from trusted sources that have tested and validated the images.
 Where images are provided by third parties, define and follow a formal process to validate compliance with security requirements.
 Also ensure that access control is applied to registries requiring unique credentials, to limit who can control the build or add images.

+ - Network access to the registry must run over TLS or VPN connections

+Ensure container applications are validated to assess their use and applicability as well as scanned for viruses and vulnerabilities.
+Only deploy container application from images that are signed with a trusted key

+- Ensure the latest certified container application is always selected by versioning images
+- Trusted repository and registry services should reject containers that are not properly signed
+- Images loaded into production musts come from the approved registry
+- Where possible, use third-party products to validate container content both before and after deployment

+Ensure stale images are removed from the registry.
+Remove unsafe, vulnerable images (e.g. containers should no longer be used based on time triggers and labels associated with images).

 ##  6.14    Security Perimeters
 When applications or workloads run on Kubernetes, there are several layers which come into picture that govern the security.
 Each of these layers needs to be secured within their perimeters.
 The various layers that come into picture are: